Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 3. `git clone https://github.com/Olney1/ChatGPT-OpenAI-Smart-Speaker`

-4. You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `pydub, python-dotenv`, `pvporcupine` `opencv-python-headless`.
+4. Firstly, update your tools: `pip install --upgrade pip setuptools` then `pip install openai pyaudio SpeechRecognition gTTS pydub python-dotenv apa102-pi gpiozero` Next, install the dependencies, `pip install -r requirements.txt`.
+I am using Python 3.9 `#!/usr/bin/env python3.9`.
 You can install these packages using pip or use pipenv if you wish to contain a virtual environment.
-Python 3.11 requires a virtual environment on your Pi.
-Firstly, update your tools: `pip install --upgrade pip setuptools` then `pip install openai pyaudio SpeechRecognition gTTS pydub python-dotenv apa102-pi gpiozero`

 5. PyAudio relies on PortAudio as a dependency.
 You can install it using the following command: `sudo apt-get install portaudio19-dev`

 6. Pydub dependencies: You need to have ffmpeg installed on your system.
 On a Raspberry Pi you can install it using: `sudo apt-get install ffmpeg`.
 You may also need simpleaudio if you run into issues with the script hanging when finding the wake word, so it's best to install these packages just in case: `sudo apt-get install python3-dev` (for development headers to compile) and `install simpleaudio` (for a different backend to play mp3 files) and `sudo apt-get install libasound2-dev` (necessary dependencies).

-7. Install support for the lights on the RESPEAKER board.
-You'll need APA102 LED: `sudo apt install -y python3-rpi.gpio` and then `sudo pip3 install apa102-pi`
+7. If you are using the RESPEAKER, follow this guide to install the required dependencies: (`https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/#getting-started`).
+Then install support for the lights on the RESPEAKER board.
+You'll need APA102 LED: `sudo apt install -y python3-rpi.gpio` and then `sudo pip3 install apa102-pi`.

 8. Activate SPI: sudo raspi-config; Go to "Interface Options"; Go to "SPI"; Enable SPI; While you are at it: Do change the default password!
 Exit the tool and reboot.